From Seeds to Sprouts: Tips for Growing Onions

 How to harvest onion seeds:

-The heads will eventually turn brown and the seeds will fall out in the bag when they are ready. you can also shake the paper bag vigorously to fasten the process of seed extraction.
+The heads will eventually turn brown and the seeds will fall out of the bag when they are ready. you can also shake the paper bag vigorously to fasten the process of seed extraction.

 How To Store Onions: